 Traditions and Spirit Groups

 The department reinstituted varsity Cheerleading as of the 2006-07 academic year.
 The squad performs at all home basketball games, other selected campus events, and travels to the America East Men’s and Women’s Basketball Championships.
-For more information, contact Shelly Briscoe.
-Ms Briscoe has an extensive background coaching cheerleaders and is also a world class fitness competitor.
-She can be reached at firstname.lastname@example.org
+For more information, contact Shelly Ringgold.
+Ms Ringgold has an extensive background coaching cheerleaders and is also a world class fitness competitor.
+She can be reached at email@example.com.

-The band and the UMBC Dance Team are recognized as one of the America East Conference’s top spirit units as they display their talents at the league basketball championships each year.
-The Dance Team was formed in 1996 and has been performing at UMBC Basketball games and other campus events for the last decade.
+The Down and Dirty Dawg Band and the UMBC Dance Team are recognized as one of the America East Conference’s top spirit units as they display their talents at the league basketball championships each year.
+The Dance Team was formed in 1996 and has been performing at UMBC Basketball games and other campus events for the last two decades.
 Several former members have continued to perform after UMBC, including earning spots with the Baltimore Ravens and Washington Redskins squads.

 Another tradition which has been around for awhile is the UMBC Athletic Hall of Fame.
-The UMBC Athletic Hall of Fame was instituted in 1970’s, and has grown to include 96 members.
-In 1990, Director of Athletics Dr. Charles Brown created The Annual Hall of Fame Dinner, where past Hall of Famers can welcome new entrants.
-This now occurs every other year.
+The UMBC Athletic Hall of Fame was instituted in 1970’s, and has grown to include 117 members.
+In 1990, former Director of Athletics Dr. Charles Brown created The Annual Hall of Fame Dinner, where past Hall of Famers can welcome new entrants.
 Hall of Famers are chosen by a committee of athletic alumni based on their excellence on the fields and courts and their subsequent graduation from UMBC.

-The “UMBC Riser” was penned by Dr. George LaNoue, a professor of Policy Sciences.
-Early in his UMBC tenure, Dr. LaNoue served as an assistant lacrosse coach and he remains active as the chairman of the UMBC Athletic Policy Committee.
+The “UMBC Riser” was penned by Dr. George LaNoue, UMBC professor emeritus of Policy Sciences.
+Early in his UMBC tenure, Dr. LaNoue served as an assistant lacrosse coach and also served as the chairman of the UMBC Athletic Policy Committee.

 Stand up and cheer, UMBC